In Ian's wake, Florida residents brave a slow wait for power

 Associated Press

 BONITA SPRINGS, Fla.
-(AP) — Nearly a week after Hurricane Ian smashed into Florida and carved a path of destruction that reached into the Carolinas, hundreds of thousands of Florida residents faced another day without electricity Tuesday as rescuers continued their search for those trapped inside homes inundated with lingering floodwaters.
+(AP) — Nearly a week after Hurricane Ian smashed into Florida and carved a path of destruction into the Carolinas, hundreds of thousands of people faced another warm day without electricity Tuesday as rescuers pressed on with their search for anyone trapped inside flooded and damaged homes.

 At least 78 people have been confirmed dead from the storm: 71 in Florida, four in North Carolina and three in Cuba since Ian made landfall on the Caribbean island on Sept.
 27, and in Florida a day later.

-The number of storm-related deaths has risen in recent days amid ongoing search and rescue efforts in Florida, and could continue to increase as more searches take place in the hardest-hit areas.
-Florida officials said that as of Monday more than 1,900 people have been rescued statewide.
+The number of storm-related deaths has risen in recent days amid the search and rescue efforts and it could increase further as authorities comb through some of in the hardest-hit areas of Florida.
+Officials said that as of Monday, more than 1,900 people had been rescued throughout the state.

-In the town of Naples, Kelly Sedgwick was just seeing news images Monday of the devastation Ian had caused, thanks to power that was restored four days after the hurricane slammed into her southwestern Florida community.
-Meanwhile, in the nearby town of Bonita Springs, Catalina Mejilla was still using a borrowed generator to try to keep her kids and their grandfather cool as they waited for their power to be returned.
+In Naples, Kelly Sedgwick was just seeing news footage Monday of the devastation Ian had caused, thanks to power that was restored four days after the hurricane slammed into her Gulf Coast community of roughly 22,000 people.
+A few miles north along the coast in Bonita Springs, Catalina Mejilla was still using a borrowed generator to try to keep her kids and their grandfather cool amid the warm temperatures as they waited for their power to be returned.

-Ian knocked out power to 2.6 million customers across Florida when it roared ashore with 150 mph (241 kph) winds and pushed a powerful storm surge.
+Ian knocked out power to 2.6 million customers across Florida after it roared ashore with 150 mph (241 kph) winds and a powerful storm surge.

 Since then, crews have been feverishly working to restore electricity infrastructure.
 State officials said they expect power to be restored by Sunday to customers whose power lines and other electric infrastructure is still intact.

-About 430,000 homes and businesses in Florida were still without electricity early Tuesday.
+About 430,000 homes and businesses in Florida were still without power early Tuesday.

 For those who were getting power restored, it was a blessing.
 Sedgwick said she was “relieved” to have her power back and praised the crews for their hard work: “They’ve done a remarkable job.”

-But for those who were still waiting, it was a difficult slog.
+But for those still waiting, it has been a slog, with temperatures reaching the upper 80s (about 30 degrees Celsius).

 A utility spokesperson said the remaining 5% comprises mostly cases where there’s a special situation making it difficult to restore power, such as the home being so damaged it can’t receive power or the area still being flooded.
 Those outages do not include customers whose homes or businesses were destroyed.

 Another major electricity provider in the hard-hit coastal region — Lee County Electric Cooperative — said Monday it expects to hit the 95% mark by the end of Saturday.
-That figure does not include barrier islands like Sanibel that are in its service area.
+That figure does not include barrier islands such as Sanibel that are in its service area.

 Power restoration is always a key challenge after major hurricanes when high winds and flying debris can topple power lines that distribute electricity to homes or in more severe storms, damage major parts of the electric infrastructure such as transmission lines or power generation.

-Silagy said the utility has invested $4 billion over the last 10 years to harden its infrastructure by doing things such as burying more power lines, noting 40% of their distribution system is now underground.
-The utility is also using more technology like drones that can stay aloft for hours to get a better picture of damage to the system, and sensors at substations that can alert them to flooding so they can shut off parts of the system before the water hits.
+Silagy said the utility has invested $4 billion over the last 10 years to harden its infrastructure by doing things such as burying more power lines, noting that 40% of its distribution system is now underground.
+The utility is also using more technology such as drones that can stay aloft for hours to get a better picture of damage to the system, and sensors at substations that can alert them to flooding so they can shut off parts of the system before the water hits.

 Silagy said he’s seen during Ian where those investments have paid off.
 On Fort Myers Beach, for example, where so many homes and businesses were wiped away, concrete utility poles remain standing, he said.
-Silagy said the company also didn’t lose a single transmission structure in the 8,000 miles (12,875 kilometers) they have across Florida.
+Silagy said the company also didn’t lose a single transmission structure in the 8,000 miles (12,875 kilometers) it has in Florida.

 Ian washed away bridges and roads to several barrier islands.
 About 130 Florida Department of Transportation trucks were dispatched to build a temporary bridge to Pine Island and by the end of the week should be finished on a structure drivers can carefully traverse at slow speeds, Florida Gov. Ron DeSantis said during a news conference Monday.